 Student Online Personal Protection Act (SOPPA)

-Effective July 1, 2021, school districts will be required by the Student Online Personal Protection Act (SOPPA) to provide additional guarantees that student data is protected when collected by educational technology companies and that the data is used for beneficial purposes only.
-The goal of SOPPA is to increase transparency, protect student data and protect students.
+District 34 takes the privacy and online safety of our students very seriously.
+We have always taken steps to guard closely the student data collected within our networks or by the online resources we use in our schools.
+Effective July 1, 2021, all school districts will be required by the Student Online Personal Protection Act (SOPPA) to provide additional guarantees that student data is protected when collected by educational technology companies and that the data is used for beneficial purposes only.
+The goal of SOPPA aligns with the goal of D34: increase transparency, protect student data and protect students.

 Parents can request to review and correct any information maintained by the District or any online/application provider by contacting the D34 privacy officer, Brian Engle.